Welcome CFTACS Students

 Accelerate your path to a degree using your Center for Financial Training Atlantic & Central States (CFTACS) training and Thomas Edison State College credit options.

 Thomas Edison State College offers Online and Guided Study courses, Prior Learning Assessment, Testing and a liberal credit-transfer policy that honors your previous CFTAS training.
 The College Accelerated Program (CAP) offers employees in the financial services industry the ability to achieve degree status through college credit recommendations approved by the American Council on Education (ACE).
-An ACE sponsor for more than 20 years, CAP enables banking students to transfer more than 30 credits toward completion of an Associate in Business Administration degree and up to 51 credits toward a Bachelor of Science in Business Administration degree in Finance, Financial Institution Management or General Management at Thomas Edison State College.
+An ACE sponsor for more than 20 years, CAP enables banking students to transfer more than 30 credits toward completion of an Associate in Business Administration degree and up to 51 credits toward a Bachelor of Science in Business Administration degree in Finance or General Management at Thomas Edison State College.

 - 'CAP' Off Your Studies